jaschazittel89/vibecoding/README.md

 1. **For local development**: Ensure `.env.local` file exists with `NEXTAUTH_SECRET` and `NEXTAUTH_URL`
 2. **For Vercel deployment**: Add environment variables in Vercel dashboard
 3. **Generate a new secret**: Use the commands above to generate a secure secret key

+### User Login Not Working

+If users can sign up but can't log in:

+1. **Check Vercel KV setup**: Ensure KV environment variables are configured
+2. **Verify KV connection**: Check that the KV database is accessible
+3. **Check logs**: Look for KV connection errors in Vercel function logs

 ## Future Enhancements